Several killed in 'brawl' in Kazakhstan | DW | 08.02.2020

 At least 300 people were involved in the fighting.

+The region is home to a significant Dungan population, an ethnically Chinese Muslim minority group.
+Titular Kazakhs are widely believed to have carried out the attacks against the minority group, though the authorities have not confirmed the origin of the conflict.

+Video emerged on social media on Saturday showing groups of young men, some wielding clubs, walking down a road as buildings burn nearby.

-Security forces have restored calm in the villages, President Kassym-Jomart Tokayev said in a statement.
+Security forces have restored calm in the villages, President Kassym-Jomart Tokayevsaid in a statement issued at an emergency government session.

 Tokayev called for an investigation and for the prosecution of individuals found to be spreading "provocative rumors and disinformation" about ethnic minorities.